 For Black and minoritised women in particular, the barriers to reporting their abuse can include victims' mistrust of the authorities.
-Racial prejudice or misunderstanding by the authorities of the victim/survivor's cultural context can lead to reports not being taken seriously or followed up effectively.38 Research by Refuge showed that Black women were 3% more likely than white women to report abuse to the police, but that the police were 14% less likely to refer them for support.39
+Racial prejudice or misunderstanding by the authorities of the victim/survivor's cultural context can lead to reports not being taken seriously or followed up effectively.
+Research by Refuge showed that Black women were 3% more likely than white women to report abuse to the police, but that the police were 14% less likely to refer them for support.
+Page 149.

 For migrant women, whose immigration status and no recourse to public funds may be used against them by a perpetrator, there are additional barriers to seeking police support.
-As well as challenges including language barriers, there is a real and pervasive fear of being reported to immigration control by the police officers in whom they're putting their trust.
-An investigation by the Domestic Abuse Commissioner found that every single police force in England and Wales shared victim/survivor data with immigration control agencies over a three-year period.40
+As well as challenges including language barriers and mental health needs, there is a real and pervasive fear of being reported to immigration control by the police officers in whom their putting their trust.
+An investigation by the Domestic Abuse Commissioner found that every single police force in England and Wales shared victim/survivor data with immigration control agencies over a three-year period.

-For LBTQ+ women, their sexuality and/or gender identity can be both a tool used against them by a perpetrator, and a barrier for them to come forward to report to the police.40 LGBTQ+ people are more likely to experience abuse from multiple partners, and the types of abuse are often more prevalent.
-In 2018 the National LGBTQ survey found more than nine in ten of the most serious incidents, including domestic abuse, went unreported, often because respondents thought 'it happens all the time'.41 LGBTQ+ people might face challenges in reporting abuse due to experiences of entrenched homophobia and transphobia, stereotyping, stigma, and a lack of understanding from the professionals who are there to help.43
+For LBTQ+ women, their sexuality and/ or gender identity can be both a tool used against them by a perpetrator, and a barrier for them to come forward to report to the police.
+LGBTQ+ people are more likely to experience abuse from multiple partners, and the types of abuse are often more prevalent.
+In 2018 the National LGBTQ survey found.
+LGBTQ+ people might face challenges in reporting abuse due to experiences of entrenched homophobia and transphobia, stereotyping, stigma, and a lack of understanding from the professionals who are there to help.

 Disabled women are twice as likely than non-disabled women to experience abuse in their lifetime and often their abuse continues for longer.
 Intimate partners or family members might act as a carer putting them in a place of power and in some cases can create challenges to accessing support as they might not be believed.
-Social isolation through exclusion due to physical and environmental inaccessibility and through stigma and discrimination can also be exploited by a perpetrator and be a barrier to accessing support and disclosing abuse.
-45
+Social isolation through exclusion due to physical and environmental inaccessibility and through stigma and discrimination can also be exploited by a perpetrator and be a barrier to accessing support and disclosing abuse

 If a woman is known to the police already due to offending behaviour - even if directly through her experiences of domestic abuse - she might not be believed or taken seriously.
-If she does call the police, she might be criminalised herself and arrested under a domestic abuse-related crime or incident.46 we spoke to said that social services 'are deeply feared because of their perceived power to remove children.'
-47
+If she does call the police, she might be criminalised herself and arrested under a domestic abuse-related crime or incident.